DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - **Pick your targets**: Focus on active rival gangs that you can reliably defeat
 - **Maintain pressure**: Sustained activity is more valuable than sporadic kills due to the stack system
 - **Communicate**: Use gang chat to coordinate attacks and share target information
+- **Spend war points wisely**: Deploy war buffs through the War Quartermaster to give your gang an edge in combat and progression